Alon Day: Racing career

-Day won the Asian Formula Renault Challenge championship in 2009, when he was 17 years old.
+Day won the Asian Formula Renault Challenge championship in 2009, when he was seventeen years old.
 He then drove in the German Formula Three Championship in 2010, racing with the Performance Racing team.
 He finished ninth in points, with a best finish of fourth (twice).

 He returned to the series in 2011 driving for HS Engineering.
-He improved to fourth in points and captured two podium finishes of third place.
+He improved to fourth in points and captured two podium finishes in third place.
 He also won the pole for the second race at Sachsenring.
 He made six starts in Formula 3 Euro Series (two race meets – Norisring and Silverstone Circuit) and drove in two races in Austria Formula 3 Cup, good enough for eighth in that championship.

-In 2012 Day's career transitioned to North America, where he signed to drive in the Firestone Indy Lights series with Belardi Auto Racing.
+In 2012, Day's career transitioned to North America, where he signed to drive in the Firestone Indy Lights series with Belardi Auto Racing.
 Day made six starts for the team before they amicably parted ways in June after qualifying at the Iowa Speedway.
 He was sponsored by the Jewish Racing Drivers Association.

-In 2015, he made his NASCAR debut in the season opener at Valencia, posting a top-10 finish.
+In 2015, he made his NASCAR debut in the season opener at Valencia, posting a top-ten finish.
 He attained his first NASCAR win at Magione in the semifinals.
 At the Circuit Zolder Finals weekend, he won the Junior "Jerome Sarran" Trophy.
 He also won the 2015 NASCAR Whelen Euro Series Most Popular Driver Award.

-In 2016 Day won his fourth career NASCAR race in the opening weekend in Valencia, won the second race of the season at Brands Hatch, and at Zolder he won the Junior Trophy classification.
+In 2016, Day won his fourth career NASCAR race in the opening weekend in Valencia, won the second race of the season at Brands Hatch, and at Zolder, he won the Junior Trophy classification.
 He also won the 2016 NASCAR Whelen Euro Series Most Popular Driver Award.

-Also in 2016, Day was named one of the 11 members of the 2016–17 NASCAR Next program, which recognizes young successful drivers from around the world who are seeking to improve.
+Also in 2016, Day was named one of the eleven members of the 2016–17 NASCAR Next program, which recognizes young, successful drivers from around the world who are seeking to improve.
 Day was the first driver of NASCAR's European circuit (the Whelen Euro Series) to earn the honor.
 In August, he joined MBM Motorsports for his Xfinity Series debut at Mid-Ohio Sports Car Course, making Day the first Israeli to compete in a major NASCAR touring series.
 The effort was supported by Jewish Sarasota, Florida, environmental/waterfront property lawyer David Levin, who provided Day with $60,000 from his retirement account to fund the car.
-After qualifying 22nd, Day capitalized on the rainy conditions to enter the top ten, where he ran for most of the race before finishing 13th.
+After qualifying 22nd, Day capitalized on the rainy conditions to enter the top-ten, where he ran for most of the race before finishing thirteenth.
 Day returned at Road America, driving the No. 13 for MBM and finishing 30th after he was forced off course late in the race.
 In September, Contreras Motorsports hired Day to make his Camping World Truck Series debut at the New Hampshire Motor Speedway, in which he finished 24th.